VitalLabs/nativestore/README.md

 with the existing state.
 The transaction! function enables you to perform a set of updates and inform listeners of the aggregate updates rather than on each primitive insert! operation.

+The store does not currently maintain historical versioning or a transaction log, although future versions are likely to support these features to enable efficient snapshotting and restoration of system state.

 ## The Native Type